 The platform provides a social networking aspect where users can connect with friends, join clubs, and participate in challenges, which appeals to those seeking camaraderie and motivation in their fitness journey.
 Strava also targets fitness enthusiasts interested in improving their performance and achieving personal goals by leveraging the app's data-driven insights and training features.

 While running and cycling are the most popular activities among Strava users, they also engage in a wide range of other sports, such as swimming, hiking, and skiing.
-Strava's customer base is large and varied with over 100 million registered users globally as of 2023.
+Strava's customer base is large and varied, with over 100 million registered users globally as of 2023.
 Strava has a high percentage of millennials using the app.
-Out of all cyclists using Strava, 47% are millennials, 29% are Gen X, 17% are Gen Z and 7% are Boomers as of 2023.
+Out of all cyclists using Strava, 47% are millennials, 29% are Gen X, 17% are Gen Z, and 7% are Boomers as of 2023.

 In addition to individual athletes, Strava serves businesses and organizations looking to engage with the fitness community.
 The Strava Metro platform provides anonymized data insights to help cities and urban planners make informed decisions about infrastructure and transportation.
 Companies like Salomon, REI, and Sweaty Betty have leveraged Strava's advertising and partnership opportunities to reach their target audiences, increase sales, or build communities.